br3tt/ftl-trainer/README.md

 ftl-trainer
 ===========

 A resource hack for the game FTL.
+My first game cheat written for osx, yay.

 Features: